spaudyal/GeotabJokeGenerator/ISSUE.md

 ## Stories

-When running app for first time, I came across following issues:
+When running app for first time, I came across following issues, and my address on the issues:

 SN | Description | Issue | Status
 ---| ----------- | ------| ------